ntex-rs/ntex/docs/7-io.md

 [`IoStatusUpdate`] value:

 - `KeepAlive` when the configured keep-alive timeout has expired.
-- `WriteBackpressure` when queued output has reached the write high-water mark, so the producer should stop and flush.
+- `WriteBackpressure` when outstanding output has reached the write high-water mark, so the producer should stop and flush.
 - `PeerGone` once the connection has closed, whether the peer disconnected, the transport failed, or the shutdown was started locally.
 It carries the transport error if one occurred, and `None` after a clean close.